reskillamericans/website/content/_index.md

 ## Enrolling is Easy

-No credit check or entrance exam is required.
-We don't require prior knowledge or experience in software development.
+No credit check, entrance exam, or prior knowledge/experience required.
 All you need is a computer with a web browser.

 </div>